ray-project/ray/doc/source/cluster/cluster_under_construction/getting-started.rst

 * The :ref:`Ray cluster launcher on AWS and GCP<ref-cluster-quick-start-vms-under-construction>`.
 Community-supported Azure and Aliyun integrations also exist.
 * :ref:`KubeRay, the official way to run Ray on Kubernetes<kuberay-index>`.

-Advanced users may want to :ref:`deploy Ray clusters on-premise<cluster-private-setup-under-construction>` or even onto infrastructure platforms not listed here by :ref:`providing a custom node provider<additional-cloud-providers-under-construction>`.
+Advanced users may want to :ref:`deploy Ray clusters on-premise<on-premise>` or even onto infrastructure platforms not listed here by :ref:`providing a custom node provider<additional-cloud-providers-under-construction>`.

 Where to go from here?
 ----------------------